fffooofoooo/NativeFileGrabber/README.md

-If a vendor updates just replace in the /json/ directory
+If a vendor updates just replace in the /vendorJson/ directory

-If wpilib updates you need to check all of the versions in frcMavens This also applies to frcOpenCV as it's not a regular vendorDep
+If wpilib updates just edit the wpiVersion same with opencvVersion